wiaanjvr/market_simulation/README.md

 In economics, there is a fundamental principle of __supply and demand__ that explains how prices are determined in markets through the interaction of what people want to buy and sell.
 In this notebook, we will use this principle to create a simplified model of the market for a single financial instrument.
 More precisely, this notebook demonstrates a simulation of traders who buy and sell from each other over time.

+It should be noted that while libraries such as `pandas` and `numpy` are ideal for our task, this notebook aims to show what is possible with basic, built-in python functions.

+_Further versions of this simulation incorporate the use of these external libraries._

 ### __Contents__

 - Basic Simulation Model